-Today, here on “old” Earth, cynicism and rancor seem to rule dialog and relationships.
+Here on old Earth, cynicism and rancor seem to rule dialog.
 We listen for errors and pounce when they appear.
-We call friendship something we have with people who we have never met.
+We call friendship something we have with people we have never met.
 Everything is transactional.
 There’s a quid for every quo.
-And, sadly, loneliness and isolation rampage around the world.
+And, sadly, loneliness and isolation are rampant around the world.

-We work for wages, or we live on inheritances.
-We are slaves to meaningless goals manufactured by our industrial model, where money determines all.
-Or, we are slaves to lifestyles we feel must be maintained at all costs.
-Most of all, we are slaves to time running out.
-We are born, through no effort, or intention, of our own.
+We want to live, that’s for sure.
+And, our specie’s desire may well be to live honestly and without harm to anyone, but this world all but eliminates that possibility.
 The food we eat is harvested by indigents.
 Our clothing is produced wherever the labor is the cheapest, even slave labor is acceptable.
-Our governments pursue agendas that are conspiracies against our happiness.
-Our institutions are mired in procedure, disagreements, and endless, senseless compromise of basic values.
+Our governments pursue agendas that are conspiracies against our own happiness.
+Our institutions are mired in procedures, disagreements, and endless, senseless compromises of basic human values.

+Writing utopian fiction creates such an automatic disbelief that today’s readers may not be able to overcome it.
+Imagination, creative thinking, faith, and hope may fill the writer’s efforts.
+But still, it takes courage to look into the future.
 “History is a damn dim candle over a damn dark abyss.”
-William Stull Holt, who heralded this conundrum of tomorrow’s uncertainty, was born in 1896, when the United States’ population was under 40,000,000 (about the population of Tokyo today).
+William Stull Holt, who wrote this thoughtful quote, was born in 1896, when the United States’ population was under 40,000,000 (about the population of Tokyo today).

-Or, like whispering “I love you,” then waiting to see what happens.
+Writing utopian novels in a dystopian world is like whispering “I love you,” then waiting to see what happens.